SaraswatGit/PlanZap/README.md

 2)The you need you need to have node js install on your local machine and then type ```npm install``` to install all the dependencies and then  type in```npm run start``` this will run the code on your local server .
 The app uses continous integration be careful before pushing.

+***Structure of the app:***

+The nav bar has a position that is fixed the only thing that render everytime a new section is clicked is the area beside it refered to as "routearea" in the app .
+All CSS of all files is present in the CSS components file .

-_Things that can be improved :
+_Things that can be improved :_

-1)On login page confirm password and password don't yet have matching ability.
+_1)On login page confirm password and password don't yet have matching ability._

-2)IMproing the UI of the login page.
+_2)Improing the UI of the login page._

-3)Implementing responsiveness
+_3)Implementing responsiveness_

-4)Improving the Modals (that pops up to create new movie entry or new diary entry)
+_4)Improving the Modals (that pops up to create new movie entry or new diary entry)_

-5)Improving the User experience of the Personal Diary._
+_5)Improving the User experience of the Personal Diary._